shelfio/ghostscript-lambda-layer/README.md

 * us-west-1
 * us-west-2

-## Where can I find Ghostscript binary inside of Lambda when I attached the layer?
+## Where can I find the Ghostscript binary inside of Lambda after I attach the layer?

 You can find it at `/opt/bin/gs` (`/opt` is where Lambda unpacks layers).

+You can run `/opt/bin/gs --version` to make sure Ghostscript is up and running.

 ## Update